-Best Beginner Travel Credit Card: Chase Freedom Credit Card Review
+Best Beginner Travel Credit Card: Chase Freedom Flex Credit Card Review

-The Chase Freedom credit card is one of our favorite starter cards!
+The Chase Freedom Flex credit card is one of our favorite starter cards!

-If you’re just getting into travel hacking, or are someone with limited credit, someone who is young or trying to rebuild your credit, the Chase Freedom card is an awesome travel credit card to start with.
+If you’re just getting into travel hacking, someone with limited credit, or someone who is young and trying to rebuild credit, the Chase Freedom Flex is one of the best travel credit cards to start with.

 First of all, it’s part of the Chase Program:

-- If you’re using the Chase Freedom card by itself, you’ll be able to earn cashback bonuses and points right away as you are starting your travel hacking credit card journey.
+- If you’re using the Chase Freedom Flex by itself, you’ll be able to earn cashback bonuses and points right away.

-To be clear, the Chase Freedom Card is just a cashback credit card to start, but if you have other Chase cards like Chase Sapphire, you can transfer points from the Chase Freedom Card which will become more valuable and transfer them into a lot of different programs.
+To be clear, the Chase Freedom Flex is just a cashback credit card to start, but if you have other Chase cards like the Chase Sapphire Reserve Card or the Chase Sapphire Preferred Card, you can transfer points from the Chase Freedom Flex which will become more valuable and transfer them into a lot of different programs.

 - Great sign up bonus as a “ low tier card”

-- Low spending threshold to get the bonus, usually by spending $500 in the first 3 months.
+- Low spending threshold to get the $200 welcome bonus which is spending $500 in the first 3 months.
 That’s pretty easy to do for most people.

 Other reasons why we love this starter credit card.

-However, the really cool thing to keep in mind is that there’s a rotating 5% back category that rotates every 3 months.
+However, the really cool thing to keep in mind is that there’s a rotating 5% back category that rotates every 3 months (up to $1500 on combined purchase).
 Cashback awards do not expire as long as your account stays open.

-*To get the 5% cashback, you need to login to your account and review the categories once every quarter.
+*To get the 5% cashback, you need to login into your account and review the categories once every quarter.

-If you’re paying attention to these rotating categories, it can sometimes work out really well with a category of 5% back with Online Shopping during holiday seasons for example.
-There are also categories like
+If you’re paying attention to these rotating categories, it can sometimes work out really well with a category of 5% back with Online Shopping during holiday seasons such as:

 - Shopping at Walmart/Amazon